 Either P is financially dependent on M, or M and P are financially interdependent.

 There is not any requirement to complete a nomination form to establish a Cohabiting partner's pension.
 The need for such a form was removed in 2014.

 Who do you pay the death grant lump sum to?

 If you have not nominated a beneficiary, please do so.
 You can make an expression of wish for whoever you would like to receive the lump sum - friends, family, partners, even an organisation such as your favourite charity.
-You can download a copy of a Death Grant Expression of Wish form.
-If you don’t nominate (or we are unable to follow your wishes) we might have to pay the lump sum to your estate.
+If you do not make a nomination,or we are unable to follow your wishes, the lump sum might be paid to your estate.

 Is there any advantage in making an expression of wish?